Heliocentric Planetary Aspects and Transits

 Testimonials Translate to:

 - In the heliocentric chart the Earth and Mars are on opposite sides of the Sun, whereas in the geocentric chart Mars is close to the Sun (because the Sun and Mars are in the same direction as seen from the Earth).

 - The aspects are very different in each chart.
-The heliocentric chart shows a T-square, which is not present in the other chart) and the geocentric chart shows two yods (not present in the other chart).
+The heliocentric chart shows two grand crosses (not present in the other chart) and the geocentric chart shows two yods (not present in the other chart).

 Here is another example of the difference, the geocentric and heliocentric planetary aspects at 9 am EDT on 'Black Monday', August 24, 2015, at the start of the 1000-point drop in the Dow-Jones Index.
 The six T-squares (each with a Mercury-Saturn conjunction at the apex) in the heliocentric chart would have suggested a bad day to anyone knowing anything about astrology, and for stock holders and pension funds it was indeed a bad day.
 The geocentric chart, however, shows a grand trine, usually associated with a favorable situation.